 Finally, Mr. Krieger also raised a concern about the interconnection cost component of the Best Estimates - inferring incorrectly that the cost differences between the projects are in some way related to whether the project is a PSA or a PPA.
 Id. at 23.
 As discussed by Company witnesses Taberner and Gaul, the interconnection cost differences referenced by Mr. Krieger are driven by the interconnection voltage and the associated differences in size and scale of materials required for an interconnection facility at that specific voltage.
 The interconnect cost estimate prepared in 2021 from PJM was used as the basis for costs associated with the two PSA Projects.
 Pet.
 Ex.
 6 (Gaul Rebuttal) at 23.
-We disagree with Mr. Krieger's contention that interconnection costs should be competitively bid and separately justified during the course of the negotiation process.
-This would be impractical.
-As Mr. Gaul explained, it would create a feedback loop that would grind the process to a halt ultimately risking the Company's ability to meet its capacity obligations.
-Id. at 24.
-We find it is reasonable to include the PJM cost estimate in the Best Estimate.
 As Mr. Taberner explained, the Company reasonably utilizes competitive bidding as actual transmission interconnection projects move to the engineering and execution phases.
 Pet.
 Ex.
-10 (Taberner
+10 (Taberner Rebuttal) at 5-7.
+While we understand the location and design of the project drive interconnection costs, we also acknowledge that the interconnection costs in the